salla-andre/vision-museum-app/README.md

 - Additional info on attachments
 - Auto-hide Immersive View while the app is inactive
 - Easy and visual drag-and-rotate
+- Info Views always face the user

 ### Important Notes

-- The Persisted Positioning feature (aka World Anchors) is not supported on Simulator.
+- The Persisted Positioning (aka World Anchors) and the Always Facing View features are not supported on Simulator.
 All functionalities based on the ARKit framework don’t work on Simulator and will cause a crash if not properly isolated.
 To test this feature, please build and run the app on a physical device.

 ## Setup